Review of TradeZero US

 TradeZero Fees and Minimums

-Option trades also have no base commission, although there is a per-contract fee of $0.25.
-Automatic exercises and assignments are free.
-Manual exercises are $35.
+Options trades also have no base charge, but there is a $0.25 fee per contract.
+Automatic exercises and assignments are free, while manual exercises cost $35.

-There is no minimum deposit amount to open a TradeZero account, although the broker does require a $2,500 deposit to access any trading platform.
+There is no required deposit to open an account, but TradeZero requires $2,500 for access to any trading platform.

 Customer Support

-TradeZero has no branch locations, so the above methods of communication are it.
+TradeZero has no branch offices, so the above methods are the only ways to contact them.

 Miscellaneous Services

-Initial Public Offerings: TradeZero does not offer access to IPOs.
+Initial Public Offerings: TradeZero does not provide IPO access.

-Extended Hours Trading: Pre-market and after-hours trading are both available at TradeZero.
+Extended Hours Trading: Both pre-market and after-hours sessions are offered.

-Individual Retirement Accounts: One of the biggest disappointments in this review is that TradeZero doesn’t offer IRAs, which means all day trades must be executed inside taxable accounts.
-That could mean a lengthy 1099-B during tax season.
+Individual Retirement Accounts: One major drawback is that TradeZero does not offer IRAs, so day trading must be done in taxable accounts, likely creating a long 1099-B come tax season.

 Recommendations